osmandapp/web/main/docs/user/plugins/development.md

 :::info  Important
 OsmAnd development Widgets can be added to the screen only when OsmAnd development plugin is enabled.
-They can be configured for [all profiles](http://osmand.net/docs/user/plugins/trip-recording.md#establish-options) or for the required [profile](../personal/profiles.md).
 :::

 ### FPS Widget

 FPS Widget shows how fast the map and map elements are displayed and refreshed.
-Numeric value of this parameter displays the number of frames per second (FPS).
+The numeric value of this parameter displays the number of frames per second (FPS).

 <Tabs groupId="operating-systems">

 <TabItem value="android" label="Android">

-To display widget on the main screen go to *Menu → Configure screen → Right panel → Developer Widgets → FPS Widget*
+Use the following path to display the widget on the map screen:
-or *Menu → Configure screen → Left panel → Developer Widgets → FPS Widget*
+*Menu → Configure screen → Left / Right panel → Developer Widgets → FPS Widget*

 ![Development widget fps 1](@site/static/img/plugins/development/ldev_widgets_fps_1.png) ![Development widget fps 2](@site/static/img/plugins/development/dev_widgets_fps_2.png)